-Next, let’s look at the cast; the lead is played by Nicholas Cage, the very definition of your modern day action hero, the love child of Sylvester Stallone and Bruce Wills.
-Excuse me one second as I take a shot of vodka, to get the image of the two having sex out o my mind.
-But that’s the thing, Cage was perfect for the part, plus he’s a massive movie star, just look at the fact that he is the 29th highest grossing film actor of all time making close to 2.2 billion dollars so far, a lot more than so-called three-time Oscar winner Daniel Day-Lewis.
+Next, let’s look at the cast: the lead is played by Nicholas Cage, the very definition of your modern day action hero; almost the love child of Sylvester Stallone and Bruce Wills.
+Hold on, excuse me one second as I take a shot of vodka to get the image of Stallone and Wills having sex out of my mind.
+Cage was made to play Poe.
+First, he’s a massive movie star, AND he is the 29th highest grossing film actor of all time, making close to 2.2 billion dollars so far, a lot more than much hyped three-time Oscar winner Daniel Day-Lewis.

-We then have Dave Chappell who was completely underrated for his role as pinball.
-The bumbling fool who gets his body is lodged in the landing gear as the aircraft takes off.
-Chappell is a comedy genius.
-He was once the highest paid working comic in a America, he’s stand up DVD release as of 2005, was the best-selling TV series set of all time, beating out other popular shows such as The Simpsons (the first season of which held the record beforehand).
-Chappell was also ranked as the forty-third in Comedy Central Presents: 100 Greatest Stand-Ups of All Time.So the guy brings the laughs.
+We then have Dave Chappell, who in my opinion has completely underrated for his role as pinball.
+Who?
+Pinball!
+Remember?
+The bumbling fool who gets his body is lodged in the landing gear as the aircraft takes off…?
+Anyway, Chappell is a comedy genius.
+He was once the highest paid stand-up in America, and he’s stand up DVD released in 2005, was and still is the best-selling comedy TV series of all time, beating out other popular shows such as The Simpsons (the first season of which held the record beforehand).
+Chappell was also ranked as the forty-third in Comedy Central Presents: 100 Greatest Stand-Ups of All Time.So, the guy brings the laughs.

-Then we have the action.
-There are tones of it!
-It’s a wet dream of about every teenage boy – well teenage boys post Baywatch days, and particularly post Pamela Anderson in a red bikini days.
-Once of these so called thrilling action scenes occurs half way through the film, when the plane has to land in Lerner Airfield they over shoot the runway, causing the plane to ground its self on sand, near a tank of propane.
-Taking this opportunity good cop, john Cusack with the help of the National Guard is able to catch up with before they are able to get air born again.
-With the criminals fighting for their freedom and the National Guard acting as the long arm of the law, a titanic shoot out ensues, but the action is so well coordinated and written, it soon becomes a beautifully assembled orchestra of violence, coupled with short snappy dialogue that acts like poetry amongst the dying bodies and exploding tanks.
+Then we have the action… There are tones of it!
+Con Air is the stuff of wet dreams for about every teenage boy on earth – well post-Baywatch, and particularly post Pamela Anderson in that red bikini.
+One of these so-called thrilling action scenes occurs half-way through the film: burning and smouldering, the plane with all the convicts on has to land in Lerner Airfield, but they over-shoot the runway, sending them crashing into a sandbank – inches from a tank of propane.
+Taking this opportunity, good cop John Cusack (Oh, I forgot to tell you, Cusack is a double agent in the film – ops, did I spoil it for you? haha sucker.) with the help of the National Guard, is able to catch up with Malkovich and his pose before they are able to get air born again.
+With the criminals fighting for their freedom and the National Guard acting as the long arm of the law, a titanic shoot out ensues.
+But the action is so well coordinated and written, it soon becomes a beautifully assembled orchestra of violence, coupled with short snappy dialogue that plays out as poetry amongst flying dead bodies and exploding tanks.
 The scene is a work of art, and I would find it difficult to understand if anyone would see it any differently.